2022 Mitsubishi Outlander Trim Levels with Comparisons & Configurations.What do you get with each? Find out below..

 Speaking of the SEL, it too comes with its own Launch Edition.
 The SEL Launch Edition takes everything that comes standard on the regular SEL and makes a few fun additions.
 Like the SE Launch Edition, it gets a power panoramic sunroof, the 10-speaker Bose premium sound system, the ground logo illumination, the dynamic shield illumination, the chrome hood badge, Amazon Echo Auto, a 6-month subscription to Amazon Prime Music, and a 3-month subscription to Audible.
 However, it adds a head-up display, shades for the rear doors, and aniline premium leather appointed seating for an extra touch of class.

-2022 Mitsubishi Outlander SEL Launch Edition vs SEL Touring.
+Compare the 2022 Mitsubishi Outlander SEL Launch Edition vs SEL Touring Trim.
 What is the difference?

 The SEL Touring is pretty similar to the SEL Launch Edition.
 It does get treated to some gorgeous semi-aniline leather seating with cool cross-stitching that comes in a bright orange hue.
 While Mitsubishi has yet to release more details about the SEL Touring, you can expect it to be sporty but still very sophisticated as it is the line-topping trim level here.